 Since inception, we have incurred net losses.
-We incurred net losses of \$46.4 million and \$18.6 million for the years ended December 31, 2018 and 2017, respectively, and \$17.1 million for the three months ended March 31, 2019.
-We historically have financed our operations primarily through private placements of our preferred stock and our initial public offering of our Common Stock.
+We incurred net losses of \$73.0 million and \$46.4 million for the years ended December 31, 2019 and 2018, respectively, and \$26.0 million for the three months ended March 31, 2020.
+We historically financed our operations primarily through private placements of our preferred stock and, more recently, our initial public offering and follow-on public offerings of our common stock.
 We have devoted substantially all of our efforts to research and development, including clinical and preclinical development of our product candidates, as well as assembling our team.
 We expect that it will be several years, if ever, before we have commercialized any product candidates.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue our development of our product candidates, including continuing enrollment in our ongoing Phase 2 clinical trial for AVR-RD-01; - · initiate additional clinical trials and preclinical studies for our other product candidates; - seek to identify and develop or in-license additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - continue our implementation of our plato platform as we seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - · hire and retain additional personnel, such as clinical, quality control, commercial and scientific personnel; - expand our infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to transition our organization to operating as a public company.
+- continue our development of our product candidates, including continuing enrollment in our ongoing Phase 2 clinical trial for AVR-RD-01, the investigator-sponsored Phase 1/2 clinical trial for AVR-RD-04 and our Phase 1/2 clinical trial for AVR-RD-02; - initiate additional clinical trials and preclinical studies for our current and future product candidates; - experience delays or interruptions in preclinical studies, clinical trials, or our supply chain due to the COVID-19 pandemic; - seek to identify and develop or in-license additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - continue our implementation of our plato platform as we seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - hire and retain additional personnel, such as clinical, quality control, commercial and scientific personnel; - expand our office space, infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to incur additional public company-related costs.